YQRickWang/PCSC_Non_Linear_Systems/README.md

 - 2. Test from keyborad input.
 - 3. Test from reading txt files.

 #### A. Test from existing test cases

 In the project, there are already some pre-defined test cases.
 Functions are defined in these test cases.
 For example, if we wants to **test "Test-B" with "Newton1D"** and exit finally.
 Type following command.
 Instructions are made in the programs, and they are easy to follow.
 The gif also shows the process.

+	//Test from existing test cases: Example 1
+	//Command to type in
 	>>1
 	>>2
 	>>B
 	>>Newton1D
 	>>1.0
+	//to exit
 	>>exit
 	>>exit
 	>>exit